-The Invasion and Capt.
-Gaspar
+The Invasion and Captain Gaspar

 Regardless, Capt.
 Gaspar is honored during the Gasparilla Fest by starting the day parade with a reenactment of his “invasion,” landing a 165′-feet-long pirate ship nearby Downtown Tampa.
-Then, the current mayor of the city hands a key to the pirate, kicking off the parade of floats and bead-throwing down Tampa’s infamous Bayshore Blvd.
+Then, the current mayor of the city hands a key to the pirate, kicking off the parade of floats and bead-throwing down Tampa’s celebrated Bayshore Blvd.

-About a week after “The Invasion,” the Sant’Yago Knight Parade takes place in Channelside and Ybor City districts.
+About a week after “The Invasion,” the Sant’Yago Knight Parade takes place in the Channelside and Ybor City districts.
 While such event is supposed to be a parade of illuminated floats, it has been severely overshadowed by hard partying.
 In a nutshell: If you thought the day parade was utter debauchery, you will really want to avoid Ybor’s night clubs this weekend.
-Conversely, if you are all about a messy drinking fest, this is an event not to miss when visiting Tampa this time of the year.
+Conversely, if you are all about a messy drinking fest, this is an event not to miss when visiting Tampa Bay this time of the year.